lfepp/scheduleduty/README.md

 `--base-name`: The base name for the escalation policy and schedules

-`--layer-name`: The base name for each new escalation policy level to be appended by the integer value of the level number
+`--level-name`: The base name for each new escalation policy level to be appended by the integer value of the level number

 `--multiple-name`: The base name for each schedule on the same escalation policy level to be appended by the integer value of the schedule number